 The IRS does provide some flexibility, though.
 While you might assume that the space you’re claiming must be your principal place of business, it can also be where you meet clients or store business inventory.
 It can even be a separate structure not attached to your home.
 For example, if your art studio is in a separate building in your backyard, it may actually be easier to claim because it’s used exclusively for business.

-Chicago based accountant, Mike Carney writes, “I always encourage taking the home office deduction if it’s legit.
-The room has to be dedicated space for your work.
+Chicago-based accountant, Mike Carney writes, “I always encourage taking the home office deduction if it’s legit.
+The room has to be a dedicated space for your work.
 A separate room is preferable and it can’t be a HUGE proportion of the overall square footage of the home.”

 If you’re self-employed, this deduction should be no problem.
 However, if you someone employs you, the IRS states that your work at home must be for your employer’s convenience, not yours.
 So if your employer doesn’t have an office for you to report to and has asked you to work at home, you qualify.
 But if you work at home because you like working in your pajamas and hate riding the subway, you don’t qualify.